The relationship between corporate social responsibility (CSR) and PR attracts heated debates among public relations practitioners.

 On top of that, in the modern marketplace, CSR initiatives provide the most powerful differentiating factor for businesses.

-Today’s customers not only prefer to spend their money with socially or environmentally conscious companies.
-They also use an organization’s CSR as a way to deliver on their own responsibility to do good.
+It's a truth widely acknowledged that today’s customers not only prefer to spend their money with socially or environmentally conscious companies, they also use an organization’s CSR as a way to deliver on their own responsibility to do good.

 According to a 2015 Global CSR Study: